skyfielders/python-skyfield/skyfield/documentation/searches.rst

 as undersampling an audio signal.)

 Mars quadrature events appear to be separated by at least a half-year.
-For safety let’s ask for data points twice as often as that:
+For safety let’s ask for data points twice as often as that, which gives us the ``step_days`` setting that we saw above:

 .. testcode::